 - Marigolds – Most people who grow vegetables tend to plant marigolds within, and for good reason.
 These magical flowers help banish many types of insects including mosquitoes.
 Of course, the smell is usually not that pleasant to humans either, but they’re not hard to look at or grow.

 - Peppermint – This delicious tasting and smelling plant is a great mosquito repellent.
 Bugs hate the smell and the flavor of them.
-You can either crush up the leaves or rub on skin or you can use an essential oil infused lotion.
+You can either crush up the leaves or rub on the skin or you can use an essential oil-infused lotion.
 Thankfully, peppermint is easy to grow because you’ll want to use it for mosquito repellent and for your mojitos.
 Buy peppermint essential oil here.

 - Rosemary – You can boil a cup of dried rosemary in a quart of filtered water for 20 minutes, and then strain into another quart of filtered water.
 Pour into individual spray bottles, to use when going outside where mosquitoes might be.
 Be sure to store unused portion in the fridge.